7 Places to Find House Cleaning Jobs Online

 Working in House Cleaning

 House cleaning can take many forms.
-There is the standard once-a-week or once-a-month cleaning appointment, where professionals will come in and take care of vacuuming, dusting, and mopping.
+There is the standard once-a-week or once-a-month cleaning appointment, where a cleaner will come in and take care of vacuuming, dusting, and mopping.

 There are deep clean services that will take clean houses to the next level.
 These companies provide steam vacuuming of carpets, power washing of decks and siding, outside window cleaning, and more.

-Some people employ live-in house cleaners, who may double as au pairs or cooks.
+Some people employ live-in house cleaners and housekeepers, who may double as au pairs or cooks.
 These are full-time employees who reside in the home and work daily to ensure it’s clean and running efficiently.

 There are also new companies that not only offer to clean your house but to organize it as well.
 These personal organizing companies help clients get their home in order, prioritize what’s important, and create a system to make their lives more manageable.